Are you the Salesforce Admin for your nonprofit? Was that always the intention, or is it the case now because #multiplehats?

 4. Salesforce Event Calendars

-The Trailblazer calendar is a great place to get the scoop on Salesforce trainings and webinars geared towards anyone who wants to learn.
+The Trailblazer calendar is a great place to get the scoop on Salesforce trainings and webinars.
 The customer success calendar is also an option for finding in-person and virtual events, geared towards current Salesforce customers.

 5. The Salesforce Admins Podcast